-- The new property must be the disabled person's main residence. - There is a limit of £10,000 for these grants per application - The disabled person and any partner are means tested to determine the amount of any contribution towards the cost of the works.
-(See Appendix B) - If the disabled person is a child, the parents or legal guardian are not means tested
+There is a limit of £5,000 for these grants per application.

-Subject to budgetary availability.
+The disabled person and any partner are means tested to determine the amount of any contribution towards the cost of the works.
+(See Appendix B)

-Any application must be supported by a recommendation made by an Occupational Therapist (OT) and the council, and the OT must be satisfied that the proposed property already meets the need of the disabled person without further adaptation or are satisfied that it can be adapted at a reasonable cost
+If the disabled person is a child, the parents or legal guardian are not means tested.

-4.6 Discretionary assistance for installation of adaptations to increase the supply of accessible housing
+Subject to budgetary availability,

-All works necessary to make affordable properties for rent owned by a private registered provider for social housing or the council in Elmbridge, available for wheelchair users.
+Any application must be supported by a recommendation made by an Occupational Therapist and the Council, and the OT must be satisfied that the proposed property already meets the need of the disabled person without further adaptation or are satisfied that it can be adapted at a reasonable cost.

-Temporary accommodation for homeless households and supported accommodation owned by a private registered provider or social housing or the council in Elmbridge
+4.6 Discretionary assistance for installation of adaptations to increase the supply of accessible housing.

-Grant maximum - £20,000 funding per property
+All works necessary to make affordable properties available for wheelchair users.
+Temporary accommodation for homeless households and supported accommodation

-- To be reviewed for exceptional circumstances on a case-by-case basis
+Grant maximum - £20,000 funding per property - to be reviewed for exceptional circumstances on a case-by-case basis.